stanley-gu/standardsCh/chapter.md

 discrete events, and even external programming code, such as Java, C, or MATLAB.
 One feature that sets MML apart from other model languages is its awareness of physical units when run through JSim's MML compiler [@chizeck2009].

+### JDesigner

+One of the first visualization tools, JDesigner [@Sauro:Omics] also implements a traditional way to depict networks (see Figure \ref{Figure:jdesigner}) using a pictorial representation to indicate substances and reactions.
+JDesigner also employs Bezier curves to represent arcs in an attempt to make the diagrams similar to the notation found in many molecular biology text books.
+CellDesigner and JDesigner connect to the Systems Biology Workbench (SBW) for simulation support.

+![Example of JDesigner's visual format\label{Figure:jdesigner}](images/JDesigner1.eps)

+Finally, there is a proposal from a commercial company called Gene Network Sciences which has devised a derivative of the Kohn notation called DCL.
+However this notation is proprietary and its utility to the general scientific community is not certain at this time.

 ### Systems Biology Workbench (SBW)